Skip to main content

 Scope and Contents

 Contains copy prints, with corresponding negatives, of photographs taken by Callis and one original collodion POP carte-de-visite taken by Abernathy, 29 High Street, Belfast, Ireland.
-Subjects include the Callis family, Mormon Church leaders, and the Southern States Mission.
+Subjects include the Callis family, leaders of the Church of Jesus Christ of Latter-day Saints, and the Southern States Mission.
 Dated approximately 1890-1949.

 Dates